MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-npm-support.markdown

 # MyGet npm support

-After [signing up for a MyGet account](http://www.myget.org/Account/Login) and creating a feed that servers as an npm registry, you can work with node modules (packages) using the npm command line and *package.json*.
+After [signing up for a MyGet account](http://www.myget.org/Account/Login) and creating a feed that serves as an npm registry, you can work with node modules (packages) using the npm command line and *package.json*.

 <p class="alert alert-info">
     <strong>Note:</strong> MyGet support for npm is still in preview.
 If you encounter any issues, please <a href="http://www.myget.org/support">get in touch with support</a>.